Importing plants and plant products from the EU

 Our summary guide shows which commodities need pre-notification and a PC, and when they will be required, in 2021 and 2022.

 High-priority plants and plant products from the EU must have:

 a pre-notification submitted by the importer in England, Scotland or Wales for documentary and identity checks

 a physical inspection at a Place of Destination (PoD).

-Since 1 January 2022 you must use the relevant IT system to notify the Animal and Plant Health Agency (APHA) or Forestry Commission (FC) that you’re importing regulated and notifiable plants and plant products.*
+- been notified using the relevant IT system, so that the Animal and Plant Health Agency (APHA) or Forestry Commission (FC) know that you’re importing regulated and notifiable plants and plant products.*